Ave44/Portfolio/ReactToweDefenseGame/README.md

 # React tower defense game 🎮
-React tower defense game is an application for creating and playing awesome tower defense game!
-And chatting with other users.
+React tower defense game is an application where you can playing awesome tower defense game!
+Additionaly you can eddit the game, create new levels or chat with other users.

 ## Table of Contents
 - [Frontend](#Frontend)